microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/css_selectors.md

 }
 ```

-> **NOTE**: If an element has multiple classes which match items in your stylesheet, all settings will be applied.
+> **NOTE**: If an element has multiple classes that match items in your stylesheet, all settings will be applied.

 ## Scoring